Penod/agentic-ai-kras-inhibitor-discovery/README.md

 - Naive Bayes
 - SVM with RBF kernel
 - XGBoost
+Model selection uses a molecule-grouped train/test split (zero shared molecules between train and holdout) and is scored on holdout ROC-AUC.
+Under this split, **Random Forest** is the deployed model; XGBoost and SVM (RBF) are close competitors and remain useful references in the performance report.

+To test generalization to unfamiliar chemistry, the same models are also evaluated on a **scaffold split**, where the holdout set shares zero Bemis-Murcko scaffolds with the training set.

 I selected XGBoost as the deployed model because it performed best on the holdout ROC-AUC metric and is well suited to heterogeneous descriptor/fingerprint feature spaces.
 Random Forest performed slightly better in cross-validated ROC-AUC, so both models remain important references in the performance report.